MatheoDumont/wasm/README.md

 Then proceed with the tutorial by adding a dependency to our wasm-test project and updating the index.js to import this dependency.
 Finally `npm install`.

+# If error

+if error when running `npm run start`, look into [this](https://stackoverflow.com/questions/69692842/error-message-error0308010cdigital-envelope-routinesunsupported) :